gregberns/gregberns.github.io/code/dev/index.md

 ##Senior Software Developer - .NET Platform

 Build and maintain the InfoBurst Platform.
 Work closely with customers to solve challenging issues and gather new feature requirements.
-Provide support in complex customer projects, helping guide users to a
+Provide support in complex customer projects, helping guide users to a successful project outcome.

 ###Primary Responsibilities